mautic/user-documentation/docs/stages/stages.rst

 **Weight** - Used to decide the progression of your Stages.
 The greater the Stage weight number, the further along in the funnel a Contact is.
 Contacts can't move backwards to Stages with lower weights.

-**Category** - You can have multiple funnels with different Stages, and multiple Stages across those funnels or Categories with the same weight.
-A Contact can only ever be in one Stage at a time, and can't move backwards in Stages.
+**Category** - Assign a Category to help you organize your Stages.
 For more information, see :ref:`categories`.

 **Publish options** - The dashboard widget doesn't display data for an unpublished Stage.
 In addition, the Segment filters or Campaign conditions don't display the Stage.
 To avoid using the Stage while building it, set a future publish date and time.
 If you want the Stage to become unavailable after a certain time, set the date and time for unpublishing.